troystribling/BlueCap/README.md

 ### <a name="gatt_stringcharacteristicprofile">StringCharacteristicProfile</a>

-A String Profile only requires the implementation of characteristic
+A String Profile only requires the implementation of CharacteristicConfigurable

 ```swift
 struct SerialNumber : CharacteristicConfigurable {